mbjaved/okr-app-ws/DEVELOPMENT_TIMELINE.md

 - **UX Improvement:** Reduced filter drawer overlay opacity from 30% to 10% for a less intrusive, more Radix UI-consistent experience (per design review and user feedback).
   - Began implementation of filtering with a side drawer and dismissible chips, per Design_Prompts/3.txt.
-  - Side drawer will provide checkboxes for department and role; selected filters will be shown as chips above the table and can be dismissed to clear filters.
-  - Filtering logic is modular, accessible, and defensive.
-All UI components use Radix UI/shadcn/ui where possible.
-  - Timeline logging and per-task time tracking in progress for this step, as required by project process rules.
-  - **Time taken:** [in progress]

 (Continue to log all future tasks, debugging, and decisions here)